 Item Impact < 3 years (short-term) By 2030 (medium-term) By 2050 (long-term) Strategic response and resilience Physical risks Acute and chronic impacts: Increased severity of extreme weather events (including flooding, heatwaves, wildfires and hurricanes) and chronic alterations (including rise in mean temperatures and extreme variability in weather patterns).
 In UK offices, the most significant physical risk is heatwaves.
-In US offices, the most significant physical risks are wildfires and hurricanes. and other stakeholders in IPCC-aligned pathway: ● On this pathway, impacts of major climate events are manageable and can be contained.
-Delayed Transition: ● Despite limited action until 2030, the impacts of major climate events are manageable and can be contained.
-Business as Usual: ● As above.
+In US offices, the most significant physical risks are wildfires and hurricanes.
+There could be a decline in productivity of employees and other stakeholders in the supply chain both at home and in office spaces due to both acute and chronic climate events, impacting margins.
+Extreme weather events also pose the risk of damage or loss of physical assets, notably hardware.
+The effect of such events could be exacerbated by lack of affordable and readily available mitigation solutions such as heating and cooling systems.
+There could be an increase in energy costs during heatwaves.
+There could also be an increase in insurance costs to protect our physical assets.
+Failure to reduce our own environmental emissions could negatively impact IPCC-aligned pathway: ○ On this pathway, impacts of major climate events are manageable and can be contained.
+Delayed Transition: ○ Despite limited action until 2030, the impacts of major climate events are manageable and can be contained.
+Business as Usual: ○ As above.
 IPCC-aligned pathway: As noted in the short term.
 Delayed Transition: As noted in the short term.
 Business as Usual: As noted in the short term.
 As noted in the short term.
 IPCC-aligned pathway: ○ Efforts made keep global temperatures below 1.5°C and means impacts can be managed.
 Delayed Transition: ○ Efforts made keep global temperatures below 2°C and means impacts can be managed (albeit to a lesser extent than in the IPCC-aligned pathway).
 Business as Usual: ○ In an increasingly volatile world, insurance and energy costs spike and productivity begins to be more significantly impacted.
 Emissions measurement and reduction: as disclosed on pages 34 to 37, we disclose our emissions, targets and initiatives to reduce our emissions.
 Business continuity: At Next 15, we have an understandable reliance on our IT systems, office spaces and people.
 To aid operational management and reduce risk as far as possible we use Software as a Service ('SaaS') tools to carry out our daily work.
 These are cloud-hosted services, rather than on-premise deployments, that we can access easily and securely via a browser from any location.
 We have confidence in the SaaS providers we rely on and that their business continuity plans are robust.
 Our reliance on physically located on-premise software is low and continues to be reduced.
 Energy costs: We are in the process of transitioning our offices to renewable energy meaning that for those working in the office, any increase in cooling required would be at a low environmental impact.
 We would expect that any financial impact may be softened by market trends towards a reduction in energy costs as renewable energy solutions expand and/or government subsidies.
 In addition, we are continuing to consolidate our office space where possible, thereby reducing energy usage.
 We implemented and fully commissioned a new building management system in 2023 and are currently implementing LED lighting at our UK Head Office.
 Insurance costs: we continue to seek competitive rates for insurance, whilst we do expect these to continue to increase.